shakthivelkaliappan-coder/Git_Hub/README.md

 # sales Dashboard using Power Bi

-in this Project, salses Dash Board was Created during our Training Phase in Data Mites
+In this Project, salses Dash Board was Created during our Training Phase in Data Mites

 This Taken from **ChatGPT**